Office of the Ombuds Advocate

 Step 1: Intake

-Once we receive your inquiry, we will contact you to obtain any additional details.
-If interpretation services are needed at any time during the process, we will coordinate with Liberty Language Services to provide an interpreter.
+Once we receive your inquiry, we will contact you to gather any additional details.
+If interpretation services are required at any point during the process, we will coordinate with Liberty Language Services to provide an interpreter.

-Once details of the concern or issue are received, we will coordinate with the appropriate staff/program for further discussion and meetings which may be in-person, virtual or conference call based on the client’s availability and preference.
+Once we have a clear understanding of the concern or issue, we will coordinate with the appropriate staff or program.
+Meetings may be in person, virtual, or based on a conference call, depending on your availability and preference.

 Step 3: Brainstorm, Advocacy and Resolution

-The Ombuds Advocate will support you and the service team in developing a plan to achieve the desired outcome and if not completely achievable, will work to advocate for comparable solutions.
-Recommendations for systemic improvements will be made in the form of policy, practice, program, budget, legislative or in other identified areas.
+The Ombuds Advocate will support you and the service team in developing a plan to achieve the desired outcome.
+If the desired outcome is not fully achievable, we will strive to advocate for comparable solutions.
+Additionally, recommendations for systemic improvements may be made in areas such as policy, practice, program, budget, legislative matters, or other identified areas.

 Fairfax Virtual Assistant